 Fred believes that resilience comes from a balanced system with healthy soils.
 Stock and crops can respond to pest, disease and climatic pressures - without massive fluctuations in yield.
 He’s achieved this by increasing his soil organic matter by an average four percent a year over five years – which is potentially equivalent to 40,000 tonnes of carbon sequestered per 247 acres (100 hectares).

 Fred grows diverse ‘population’ and heritage cereals, along with pulses for pig feed.
 The crops are selected on the basis of their nutrition, genetic diversity and ability to thrive in an agroecological farming system.
 Some grain is sent for milling and sold to bakeries that belong to the South West Grain Network, a network (which Fred helped set up) of bakers, millers and farmers who are working towards an alternative non-commodity grain economy.
 The rest is milled on-site in the farm's New American stone mill, and turned into sourdough bread by Rosy Benson at her Field Bakery, also located on the farm.

 In 2012 Fred introduced pigs so that as well as producing first-class meat their manure could be used to fertilise the crops.
 He now has 20 sows that are a hybrid of rare-breed Tamworth and Large Black crossed with Saddleback or Duroc.
 Their diet is 100 per cent homegrown.
 Between April and October they forage on herbal leys, supplemented by home-grown peas, barley, oats and wheat.
 In winter they forage on clovers, herbs and grasses which emerge naturally after arable crops have been harvested.

-The sows produce 350 piglets a year which are fattened on the farm and sold for meat to restaurants in London, Bristol and a local charcuterie.
+The sows produce around 300 pigs a year which are fattened for 8-10 months.
+Around a quarter are butchered on the farm, the rest sold to restaurants, bakeries, and a local charcuterie.